robmoore-i/helm-test-java/README.md

 ## Request features or report bugs

 Please create a GitHub issue.
+There may already be an issue for the feature or bug fix you need, in which case the best thing you can do is give it a thumbs up and leave a comment on it.

 ## Contribute